 TROUBLE CAUSE REMEDY Engine will not start Operating error Switch on ignition, switch on emergency OFF switch, open fuel tap, tank fuel, do not use choke i.e. the hotstart device.
 Pay attention to starting off information (see driving instructions).
 Fuel supply interrupted Close fuel tap, loosen fuel hose at carburettor, lead into a basin and open fuel tap, - if fuel leaks out, clean carburettor - if no fuel leaks out, check tank ventilation, i.e. clean fuel tap The motorcycle has been out of operation for a longer period of time.
-Therefore old fuel has accumulated in the float chamber Flooded engine Close the fuel tap and start the engine with full throttle.
+Therefore old fuel has accu- mulated in the float chamber The easily inflammable components of the new fuels evapo- rate during longer periods of standstill.
+When the motorcycle has been out of operation for more than a week, it is therefore recommended to drain the old fuel from the float chamber.
+The engine will immediately start off when the float chamber is filled with new fuel.
+Flooded engine Close the fuel tap and start the engine with full throttle.
 If the engine does not start, the spark plug needs cleaned.
 If the engine runs, the fuel tap is open too wide.
-Sooty or wet spark plug Clean or replace spark plug Electrode gap too large Adjust spark plug elektrode gap to 0,6 mm Spark plug connector or spark plug faulty Dismount spark plug, connect ignition cable, hold to ground (blank place on engine) and actuate kickstarter, a strong spark must be produced at the spark plug - If no spark is produced, loosen spark plug cap from ignition cable, hold about 5 mm from ground and actuate kickstarter - If a spark now occurs, replace spark plug cap - If no spark is produced, control ignition system If connector oxidates from generator to ignition coil Remove fuel tank, clean connector and treat with contact spray Engine will not idle Water in carburettor or jets blocked Dismount and clean carburettor Carburettor does not fit in properly at intake flange Check if carburettor is fitted in correctly Idling jet blocked Dismount carburettor and clean jets Engine does not rev high Adjusting screws on carburettor uncorrect adjusted Adjust carburettor Ignition system faulty Have ignition system checked Carburettor fuel level too high because float needle valve is dirty or worn out Dismount carburettor and check if worn out Loose carburettor jets Tighten jets Electronical ignition timing faulty Have ignition system checked
+Sooty or wet spark plug Clean or replace spark plug Electrode gap too large Adjust spark plug elektrode gap to 0,6 mm Spark plug connector or spark plug faulty Dismount spark plug, connect ignition cable, hold to ground (blank place on engine) and actuate kickstarter, a strong spark must be produced at the spark plug If no spark is produced, loosen spark plug cap from ignition cable, hold about 5 mm from ground and actuate kickstarter If a spark now occurs, replace spark plug cap If no spark is produced, control ignition system If connector oxidates from genera- tor to ignition coil Remove fuel tank, clean connector and treat with contact spray Engine will not idle Water in carburettor or jets blocked Dismount and clean carburettor Carburettor does not fit in properly at intake flange Check if carburettor is fitted in correctly Idling jet blocked Dismount carburettor and clean jets Engine does not rev high Adjusting screws on carburettor uncorrect adjusted Adjust carburettor Ignition system faulty Have ignition system checked Carburettor fuel level too high because float needle valve is dirty or worn out Dismount carburettor and check if worn out Loose carburettor jets Tighten jets Electronical ignition timing faulty Have ignition system checked 1